dcunited001/dcunited001.github.io/_posts/2018-02-28-to-catch-a-butterfly-epistemic-miracles-of-serendipity.md

 felt that the text had almost been edited, not retranslated.
 It feels symbolically abbreviated, compared to KJV, ECV and NIV.

+As for the states of mind specified by the jhanas, are those who progress through and embody these states of mind necessarily pure?
+If so long as they embody those mindstates and social states?
+Does this progression of mindstates move towards an ideal that is the opposite of the being Mara epitomizes?
+Or, instead, are these mindstates instead purely devoid of the elements required for suffering and evil?
+If it is the latter, then does the progression through these eight mindstates render one's mind into a body like that of water?
+Pure water is receptive to become any form and can also absorb impurities?
+Similar to the destination of nirvana, can such liberation of consciousness and social circumstance be extended ad infinitum?
+Or is it possible for what goes up to come down again?
+Perhaps, is it tragically useful for those proxies of Mara to rip the wings off of anyone who had ascended?
+Is it possible to fly without getting too close to the sun?

 <a name="if-youre-out-there-generally-liberating-people-watch-your-ass" />

 ### [If You're Out There Generally Liberating People, Watch Your Ass](#if-youre-out-there-generally-liberating-people-watch-your-ass)